 Eating dirty grass will affect horses microbiome

-You can liken this explosion of undesirable microorganisms to over grazed pasture where the grass becomes sparse and other plants such as clover and docks and thistles take over because they can exist in what is an impoverished environment.
-The exposure to undesirable and high populations of certain bacteria is inevitably going to affect digestion and this is where horses struggling with compromised digestive function.
+You can liken this explosion of undesirable microorganisms to overgrazed pasture where the grass becomes sparse and other plants such as clover and docks and thistles take over because they can exist in what is an impoverished environment.
+Exposure to undesirable and high populations of certain bacteria is inevitably going to affect digestion and this is where horses struggle with compromised digestive function.

 Managing horses so they live in a clean environment

 An approach to a state of ill-health which treats causes will always be far superior to one that treats symptoms.
 Take away the dirty grass, take away the always grazing close to the soil, take away the sick soil and reverse all this by managing the land so you work with rather than against nature.